API#

 [str

 ]) – Name or URI of container image to use; when using a pre-made container image with Coiled, this allows you to skip the step of explicitly creating a Coiled software environment from that image.
-Note that this should not be used with package sync or when specifying an existing Coiled software environment.worker_class (
+Specifying this argument will disable package sync, and it cannot be combined withsoftware

 Optional